 What to Watch for After a Cool, Wet Spring

 Normally, when we edge our way from spring to summer, the weather gets a little warmer, a little drier, and out come the shorts and T-shirts.
-Well, this year is certainly far from normal!
+Well, this year was a little off normal!

 The many days of cool, wet weather that we have had are bound to cause a few problems in our gardens.
 Some issues may be readily apparent, while others may not show themselves for a little while yet.
 With a bit of careful attention to your plants now, many will bounce back without many issues.
 In the meantime, nip these problems in the bud to prevent more severe problems later in the season